José Joaquim Almeida: Last years

-By the end of the second decade of the nineteenth century, piracy had ended in the Caribbean Sea, but Almeida was still operating, sometimes through others, since from the 1820s he was a member of the governing council of the St. Bartholomew Swedish island, where he was an established and respectable merchant.
+By the end of the 1810s, piracy had ended in the Caribbean Sea, but Almeida was still operating, sometimes through others, since from the 1820s he was a member of the governing council of the St. Bartholomew Swedish island, where he was an established and respectable merchant.

 In 1827 Almeida's ship Pichincha, under Captain Andersen and flying a Colombian flag, took several prizes in Canary Islands waters, including the Spanish schooner Antonia (Antonio Perdomo) which was captured in March.

 When the Cisplatine War broke out between Argentina and the Empire of Brazil for control of the Banda Oriental, Argentina, faced by the vast superiority of the imperial army, resumed corsair activity.

 Almeida managed to get a carte blanche to the Pichincha's consul in the United States, which "seems to have some patents signed in white, as also enabled several others, and thus they bring the crazy merchant ships from the coast of Brazil" and so began his last cruise, sailing under a patent flag from Buenos Aires towards the coast of Brazil, where he captured a brig and two Portuguese sumacas carrying 250 black slaves.

 Almeida still had interests in the United States and it is possible that his family may have remained there.
 On April 21, 1827, a lawsuit was filed in Baltimore County court, "José Almeida and Teresa Almeida vs. Joseph Michael Magan.
 Trusts Teresa Almeida - lots in Duke Street."